Fremantle Outer Harbour: Facilities

+Alcoa Jetty

 Alcoa Jetty, operated by Alcoa, serves for the export of alumina and the import of caustic deliveries.

 The jetty is located at Naval Base and accommodates ships unloading bulk caustic soda and loading refined alumina.
 The jetty is equipped with a belt conveyor system specially designed for the loading of refined bulk alumina and serves the Kwinana Alumina Refinery, commissioned in 1963.

 Kwinana Bulk Terminal

 Kwinana Bulk Terminal, operated by Fremantle Ports, serves for the export and import of bulk cargoes such as coal, gypsum and cement clinker, operating from the KBB2 jetty.